 Contact Stephanie Bastianon at (707) 763-7756 or [email protected] for more information.

 CONNECTING CHILDREN AGES 6 – 12 WITH THE OUTDOORS

 This exciting nature awareness program connects children to the Petaluma River Watershed through hands-on learning and exploration.
-Through these experiences youth will learn habitat ecology, flora and fauna of the tidal marsh, and how to interact with wildlife in a healthy way.
 Activities for camp include naturalist games, primitive skills, canoeing, crafts, bird watching, identifying wild edibles and fresh farm food crafting.
 We will explore the River by boat experiencing the hidden treasures of the River.